What is high-performance CPR?

 That, in a nutshell, is what high-performance CPR is.
 But just knowing that is not enough.
 And taking a CPR class aimed at the general public is not enough.
 You need a class that provides training and certification specifically for professionals, such as healthcare providers, first responders, lifeguards, etc.

-American Red Cross CPR, AED and First Aid
+CPR-Twin Cities CPR, AED and First Aid